simPod/GrafanaJsonDatasource/README.md

 - `GET /` with 200 status code response.
 Used for "Test connection" on the datasource config page.
 - `POST /metrics` to return available metrics.
-- `POST /options` to return a list of metric options.
+- `POST /metric-payload-options` to return a list of metric payload options.
 - `POST /query` to return panel data or annotations.

 Those 3 endpoints are optional: